EmilyHHLam/weekendC9/README.md

-Here are the specific components for the challenge:
 **System Detail**

 As a project manager, Emily Hoang, will assign task among her team:

---client--
+**Client Side**
-[x]Emily needs to add the ticket Detail
+* Emily needs to add the ticket Detail
-[x]show the list of the tickets and drop down box of showing the employee to assign to [x]list of unassign and list of assign
+* Show the list of the tickets and drop down box of showing the employee to assign to
+* List of unassign and list of assign
-[x] once list of unassign choose who works on , it moves to assign list [x] assign list should have the complete and delete task
+* Once list of unassign choose who works on , it moves to assign list
+* Assign list should have the complete and delete task
+* Whether or not a task is complete should also be stored in the database.
+* Deleting a task should remove it both from the Front End as well as the Database

 **Database**
 When the task is created, it should be stored inside of a database (SQL)